smilence86/A-Light-and-Fast-Face-Detector-for-Edge-Devices/README.md

 * `2019.07.25` This repos is first online.
 Face detection code and trained models are released.
 * `2019.08.15` This repos is formally released.
 Any advice and error reports are sincerely welcome.
 * `2019.08.22` face_detection: latency evaluation on TX2 is added.
-* `2019.08.25` face_detection: RetinaFace-MobileNet-0.25 related content is added (both accuracy and latency).
+* `2019.08.25` face_detection: RetinaFace-MobileNet-0.25 is added for comparison (both accuracy and latency).

 ## Introduction
 This repo releases the source code of paper "[LFFD: A Light and Fast Face Detector for Edge Devices](https://arxiv.org/abs/1904.10633)".
 Our paper presents a light and fast face detector (**LFFD**) for edge devices.
 LFFD considerably balances both accuracy and latency, resulting in small model size, fast inference speed while achieving excellent accuracy.
+**Understanding the essence of receptive field makes detection networks interpretable.**

 In practical, we have deployed it in cloud and edge devices (like NVIDIA Jetson series and ARM-based embedding system).
 The comprehensive performance of LFFD is robust enough to support our applications.

 In fact, our method is **_a general detection framework that applicable to one class detection_**, such as face detection, pedestrian detection,